ReactorKit/ReactorKit/README.md

 ## Basic Concept

-Reactive Architecture is a variation of [Presentation Model](https://martinfowler.com/eaaDev/PresentationModel.html).
-It uses [RxSwift](https://github.com/ReactiveX/RxSwift) as a communication method between each layers: *View*, *ViewReactor* and *Service*.
+The Reactive Architecture is a combination of [Presentation Model](https://martinfowler.com/eaaDev/PresentationModel.html) and [Reactive Programming](https://en.wikipedia.org/wiki/Reactive_programming).
+It uses event stream as a communication method between each layers.
 For example, user interactions are delivered from the View to the ViewReactor via PublishSubjects.
-The ViewReactor exposes output data with Observables.
+The ViewReactor exposes the output data via Observables.

 <p align="center">
   <img alt="view-viewreactor-model" src="https://cloud.githubusercontent.com/assets/931655/24015671/79e29224-0acc-11e7-9e02-fade44a31ab4.png" width="600">
 </p>

+You can use any kind of reactive programming framework such as [RxSwift](https://github.com/ReactiveX/RxSwift) and [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift).

 ## Layers

+The Reactive Architecture separates the responsibility to each layers.
+The View binds user inputs and output data.
+The ViewReactor composes and transforms the event streams.
+The Model represents data.
+And the Service performs the business logic.
+Since each layer is independent and self-contained, it is super easy to test.

 ### View